Asphalt Preventative Maintenance: Essential Strategies for Longevity

 Developing a Pavement Management Plan

-Pavement Management Plan is crafted to assess the current condition of the pavement and forecast future maintenance needs.
+A Pavement Management Plan is crafted to assess the current condition of the pavement and forecast future maintenance needs.
 Planning involves identifying goals, such as extending pavement life or improving safety, and determining the resources available, including the maintenance team and budget.
 For instance, The Ultimate Asphalt Maintenance Plan suggests that preventative measures, when implemented effectively, prevent costlier corrective maintenance.

 Maintenance Checklist and Scheduling